Debt consolidation loans can help you manage your existing debts by combining them into one loan with one rate and one repayment amount.

 Your income and how much other debt you have will be used to assess whether you can afford the repayments of a debt consolidation loan.
 Higher income and lower debts mean access to the best debt consolidation loan rates.

-How much you pay for taking out a debt consolidation loan, like with anyloan, depends on the APR, or annual percentage rate.
-Compare the APR when using debt consolidation loan calculators and debt consolidation loan comparisons to get the best debt consolidation loans that cover your needs.
+How much you pay for taking out a debt consolidation loan, as with any loan, depends on the APR, or annual percentage rate, you are offered.
+Compare the APR by using our debt consolidation loan comparison to get the loan that covers your needs.

-Included in the APR is the debt consolidation loan interest rate, and any fees the lender will charge.
-When you repay the debt consolidation loan these costs will be included in your monthly repayments.
+Included in the APR is the interest rate, and any fees the lender will charge.
+When you repay the debt consolidation loan, these costs will form part of your monthly repayments.

 Debt consolidation loans typically have a higher APR than regular personal loans.
-So borrowing using debt consolidation is more expensive.
+So, borrowing using debt consolidation is more expensive than if you can get a high street loan.

 Some personal loans charge variable interest rates.
-Debt consolidation loans with variable interest rates can cost you more or less month to month.
+Debt consolidation loans with variable interest rates mean that your repayments may go up and down each month.
 If you are worried about being able to afford higher repayments, or want the certainty of a fixed repayment plan, you should avoid this type of loan.

 Before applying for a debt consolidation loan, it’s important to consider a few things: